r1cky33/winforms-gui-loader/README.md

 # ultinject_krnl
-A secure driver-interface for moder BE/EAC versions.
+A secure driver-interface for modern BE/EAC versions.
 The kernelmode code gets executed by the UM-process that calls gHalDispatchTable[1] (hooked by the driver on load)

   -dll-injection capabilities